6 Best Free Language Learning Apps That Are Worth Trying

 Busuu does offer a completely free version.
 However, you’ll want to consider one of their premium plans to unlock all the features and get the most out of the app.
 Here’s a breakdown of Busuu’s pricing:

-LingQ – Best For Reading And Listening
+6. LingQ: Best For Reading And Listening

+Then there’s LingQ, a language-learning platform that has truly embraced the power of reading and listening.
 So what’s so special about that?
 Well, LingQ is a platform that immerses you in a sea of authentic content that you’d genuinely enjoy.

 The concept is pretty straightforward but incredibly effective: you read or listen to content in your target language.
 Then, LingQ helps you understand and learn new words and phrases in context.

-And the best part?
-You can import content from the web, like Netflix shows or YouTube videos, and turn them into interactive lessons in the app.
+But that’s not all.
+LingQ boasts a vast library of lessons, podcasts, books, interviews, and more, all with transcripts.
+You can also import content from the web, like Netflix shows or YouTube videos, and turn them into interactive lessons in the app.

 LingQ’s Standout Features